kamilburda/batcher/docs/sections/Customization/Procedures.md

 For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the layer will be 25%.

+### Color correction

+Adjusts colors via brightness, contrast, levels and/or curves.

+For levels and curves, you need to specify a saved preset file.
+Both GIMP and Photoshop (.alv for levels, .acv for curves) file formats are supported.

+You can save a GIMP preset file for Levels or Curves by choosing `Export Current Settings to File` in the Levels or Curves menu.

 ### Crop

 Crops the specified image or layer.
 There are multiple ways you can perform cropping based on your needs.